Gender pay gap in sports: Media coverage

 Except for the quantity, the quality of media coverage also matters.
-The media portrayal of female athletes tends to be less professional, and sometimes involve entertaining or sexualised contents instead of portraying their athletic abilities.
+The media portrayal of female athletes tend to be less professional, and sometimes involve entertaining or sexualised contents instead of portraying their athletic abilities.
 A study found that this type of sexist language was used in women's sports coverage in regard to athletes and teams from 1989 to 2000.
-Whereas in 2014 language shifted and became "gender bland", framing women's sports performances and achievements in uninteresting ways in comparison to men.
+Whereas in 2014, language shifted and became "gender bland", framing women's sports performances and achievements in uninteresting ways in comparison to men.
 Televised sports media jobs are also dominated and controlled by a majority of men and 90% of sports editors and 95% of sports news anchors and co-anchors were found to be male in a 2017 analysis of televised coverage of women's sports.
 In a study published in the Journal of Developmental Psychology, after viewing sexualized athletes, both girls and young women criticized the status of women in society, suggesting that more performance imagery of female athletes should be included in media coverage.
 In addition to being featured less frequently than men in the media, female athletes are also subject to far more criticism.
-A qualitative analysis established that tweets in sports media tend to underscore female athletes’ achievements and exaggerate their losses.
+A qualitative analysis established that tweets in sports media tend to underscore female athletes' achievements and exaggerate their losses.
 Considering sports broadcasting, women are breaking into the industry into large numbers even though gender-based stereotypes serve as a roadblock to their career advancement.
 In an experimental design study, a number of U.S. executives concluded that women are not accepted as sports analysts by general sports audiences and that women should solely commentate on gender-appropriate (feminine) sports.

-In the United States, viewership for the 2019 Women's World Cup Final in France was 22% higher than the viewership of the 2018 Men’s World Cup Final in Russia.
-Roughly 14.3 Million people in the United States watched the Women's final while only 11.4 million watched the 2018 men's final.
-The 2015 Women’s World Cup Final peaked at 25.4 million viewers, even higher than the 2019 Final.
+In the United States, viewership for the 2019 Women's World Cup Final in France was 22% higher than the viewership of the 2018 Men's World Cup Final in Russia.
+Roughly 14.3 million people in the United States watched the Women's final while only 11.4 million watched the 2018 men's final.
+The 2015 Women's World Cup Final peaked at 25.4 million viewers, even higher than the 2019 Final.
 The reason for the lack of viewership in the 2019 final compared to the 2015 final was due to scheduling conflicts on the day of the 2019 final.
-At the same time that the women's final was taking place, the Men’s Copa América final and Men’s CONCACAF Gold Cup final were happening all on the same day.
+At the same time that the women's final was taking place, the Men's Copa América final and Men's CONCACAF Gold Cup final were happening all on the same day.